jayrajroshan/Articles/PoA.md

 Let's create the folders, first we'll create the project folder of the name 'blockchain' then go to that folder with the cd command.
     mkdir blockchain
     cd blockchain
-Now that we are inside the blockchain folder, we'll create two more folders 'data' where we  'sc'
+Now that we are inside the blockchain folder, we'll create two more folders 'data' where we will keep the data for the blockchain network and the nodes we will create.
+The other folder called 'sc' will hold all the data related to Truffle and it is where we will keep the smart contract.
+For now we will only work in the data folder, so after
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMzMxNjI4ODQsMTc5Nzk5Mjg0NSwtMT
+eyJoaXN0b3J5IjpbLTEyNTQzNTI3NDgsMTc5Nzk5Mjg0NSwtMT
 A2MzQ3MjAzMCwtMTcwMTE1ODYxOSwxNTE3MzM1Mzk4LC0zNTQw
 OTA1NDIsLTg4Mjg1Mjc1MSw4MjAyNTQ4MSwxNzc5MDgwMTM3LC
 01NjE3NDMzNTgsMTc0NjU4NDMwLDI1NzgxMzMzOSw1OTkxNjQw